jasonravagli/game-of-life/README.md

 Python implementation of the Conway's Game of Life using PyQt5 and Numpy.

 ## Game of Life
-The Game of Life is a cellular automaton, that is a grid system composed of cells which can assume a finite number of states and base on a set of rules applied to cells and their neighbors.
+The Game of Life is a cellular automaton, i.e. a grid system composed of cells which can assume a finite number of states and base on a set of rules applied to cells and their neighbors.
 It was devised by the British matematician John Horton Conway in 1970 as a simplification of the John von Neumann original idea to realize a cellular automaton that simulated a Turing machine.